 Our revenues, expenses and operating results will likely fluctuate in future periods.
 Our revenues have varied in the past and will likely continue to fluctuate considerably from quarter to quarter and from year to year.
 As a result, our revenues in any period may not be predictive of revenues in any subsequent period.
-Our royalty revenues may be unpredictable and may fluctuate since they depend upon the seasonality of sales of licensed products, the existence of competing products, the marketing efforts of our licensees, potential reductions in royalties payable to us due to credits for prior payments to us, the timing of royalty reports, some of which are required quarterly and others semi-annually, our method of accounting for royalty revenues from our licensees, and our ability to successfully defend and enforce our patents.
-We receive royalty revenues on sales of the product Synagis.
-This product has higher sales in the fall and winter, which to date have resulted in much higher royalties paid to us in our first and second quarters than in other quarters.
-The seasonality of Synagis sales could contribute to fluctuation of our revenues from quarter to quarter.
+Our royalty revenues may be unpredictable and may fluctuate since they depend upon the seasonality of sales of licensed products, the existence of competing products, the marketing efforts of our licensees, potential reductions in royalties payable to us due to credits for prior payments to us, the timing of royalty reports, some of which are required quarterly and others semi-annually, our method of accounting for royalty revenues from our licensees in the period reported to us, and our ability to successfully defend and enforce our patents.